Skip to main content

 To have been young in the Holocene is to have carried, however briefly, the illusion of continuity.

-To age into the Anthropocene is to watch that continuity break appart — not all at once, but in increments too slow to alarm, too brutal to ignore.
-It is not just a change in conditions.
-It is a loss of collective orientation infrastructure.
+To age into the Anthropocene is to watch that continuity break apart, not all at once, but in increments too slow to alarm, too brutal to ignore.
+A loss of collective orientation infrastructure.

 Now the stage shifts underfoot.
 Not with drama, but with drift.
 Gradual disalignment.
 A mismatch between memory and condition.
 Between what our systems expect and what the world now provides.

-This temporal split is not just environmental.
-It is epistemic.
+This temporal split is epistemic as much as environmental.

 We hold frameworks trained on a climate that no longer exists.
 We make decisions with instincts shaped by an expired Earth.

 The Bureau names this as a form of perceptual lag.
 A cross-temporal condition.
-We are structurally miscalibrated — legacy logics meeting non-linear emergence.
+Structurally miscalibrated, legacy logics meeting non-linear emergence.

 The Bureau refers to an ongoing, below-the-radar project developed by W&G. Previously held in latency, it is now beginning to surface and receive feedback under select conditions.
 For context or conversation, please reach out directly.